xmonader/letsbuildacompiler-pretty/src/tutor04_interpreters.md

 and let the rest  of  the program take care of allocating storage for  them.
-Here, on the other hand, we need to be able to  fetch the values of the variables and return them as the  return values of Factor.
+Here, on the other hand, we need to be able to  fetch the values of the variables and return them as the  return values of `Factor`.
 We need a storage mechanism for these variables.

 Back in the early days of personal computing,  Tiny  BASIC lived.
 It had  a  grand  total  of  26  possible variables: one for each